rmnavr/wy/README.md

 # Wy — Hy-lang without parentheses

-Wy offers prentheses-less syntax for [https://github.com/hylang/hy](Hy-lang) by usage of:
+Wy offers prentheses-less syntax for [Hy lang](https://github.com/hylang/hy) by usage of:

 * Indents for wrapping expressions
 * Syntax for every valid hy opener (like `:` for `(`, `~@#L` for `~@#[` and others)
 * Sofisticated one-liners syntax via symbols like `$` and `<$`